Call of Duty League: 2020

 The regular season began January 24 and continued through July 2020, with a two-week post season playoffs to crown the season winners in August.
 Teams were due to hold in person tournaments in their respective cities with a rotation of eight of the 12 teams in attendance for each event.
-However, due to the COVID-19 pandemic only 3 homestand style events were held, with team owners and players voting to have the league move online for the remainder of the season.
-The Grand Finals were held online, on August 30, in which the regular season number 2 seed Dallas Empire defeated the regular season number 1 seed Atlanta FaZe 5–1 to become the first Call of Duty League champions.
+However, due to the COVID-19 pandemic, only 3 homestand style events were held, with team owners and players voting to have the league move online for the remainder of the season.
+The Grand Finals were also held online, on August 30, in which the regular season number 2 seed Dallas Empire defeated the regular season number 1 seed Atlanta FaZe 5–1 to become the first Call of Duty League champions.

 2021

+During the offseason, the Chicago Huntsmen would be renamed to OpTic Chicago and the OpTic Gaming Los Angeles franchise spot would be acquired and sold to 100 Thieves, who formed the Los Angeles Thieves.
 The 2021 season had a similar structure to the previous season.
 However, some things changed and updated since the last season.
-This season had several stages where teams were randomly picked and put into groups to play each other in official matches for CDL points which dictated the seeds for the teams in the CDL major events when they happened.
+This season had several stages where teams were randomly picked and put into groups to play each other in official matches for CDL points which dictated the seeds for the teams in the CDL Major tournaments when they happened.
 The CDL points decide if a team starts in the losers or winners bracket at the start of the tournament.
-To start off the 2021 season group selections, the 2020 CDL champions Dallas Empire will made the first pick of the teams they want in their group and the runner up at the 2020 CDL championships Atlanta Faze made the 2nd pick.
+To start off the 2021 season group selections, the 2020 CDL champions Dallas Empire made the first pick of the teams they want in their group and the runner up at the 2020 CDL championships Atlanta Faze made the 2nd pick.
 There was a snake draft between those two teams until all teams were put into a group.
-In addition, the top two finishing teams in stage 1 were then the two teams for group selection in stage 2.
+In addition, the top two finishing teams in Stage 1 were then the two teams for group selection in Stage 2.
 The 2021 season consisted of 5 stages until the CDL playoffs which is the biggest tournament with the biggest prize pool.

 2022

+During the offseason, the Dallas Empire and OpTic Chicago would merge to form the OpTic Texas.
+The Chicago franchise spot would be sold to the Kraft Sports Group and Oxygen Esports, who formed the Boston Breach.
+The 2022 season followed a similar format to the previous season, the only change was all 12 teams are in one group and face 5 other random teams in the Major Qualifiers.
+The season was notable for Atlanta FaZe finishing as runners up in 3 out of the 4 Major tournaments and also finishing as runners up in the Call of Duty Championship Grand Final, being defeated 5-2 by the Los Angeles Thieves who won their first CDL World Championship.